ministryofjustice/feature-flags-with-pulumi/README.md

 ### 5. Deploy features to `prod`

 All new features have been tested and/or reviewed in `dev` and are now deployed to `prod`.
-Note that the feature flags are still in place in case we need to revert the change.
+Note that the feature flags are still in place in case you need to revert the change.

 Running a `pulumi up` shows that two buckets are created in `prod` but no changes are detected in `dev`: